 The tools required to execute each design are exactly the same as those during the early days of Hand Block Printing and have been passed down through generations.The wooden blocks themselves could be considered pieces of art.
 Each block is hand carved with individual sections that make up one complete design.
 There are three materials used in the making of a block; wood, felt and copper.
 Often all three materials are combined to make one block.
 A Maul is a very heavy tool, individually made to fit the printer’s hand and is used to aid in applying pressure to the blocks during printing.

-It is imperative to distribute the right about of colour on the sieve so there isn’t too much or too little vat dye applied onto the block.
+It is imperative to distribute the right amount of colour on the sieve so there isn’t too much or too little vat dye applied to the block.
 When printing with a block it’s also crucial that the correct amount of pressure on the block when printing, this takes a great amount of skill.